-In Section 2 we derive the method, its extension and explain the process of how to apply it.
-In Section 3 we illustrate the method with some example cases.
-Appendix A extends further the equivalences to better suit various cases.
-We have made the presentation very explicit avoiding mathematical rigor and detailed proofs.
-We use throughout lower case symbols (h(s)) for Laplace transformed functions and upper case (H(t)) for inverse transformed functions.
+In Section 2, we derive the method, its extension and explain the process of how to apply it.
+In Section 3, we illustrate the method with some example cases.
+Throughout we use lower case symbols (h(s)) for Laplace transformed functions and upper case (H(t)) for inverse transformed functions.